conorhoughton/COMS10007/2017_18/19_mcmc/markov_chain_example/README.md

 **Algorithm to generate a song:**

-* So, given the training data, our `initial` list likes this: `[W0, W5, W5]` We radomly pick a word, say `W5`. (`W5` has a higher likelihood of getting picked; this is *really the crux of the markov model, picking high probability sequences.*)
+* So, given the training data, our `initial` list likes this: `[W0, W5, W5]` We randomly pick a word, say `W5`. (`W5` has a higher likelihood of getting picked; this is *really the crux of the markov model, picking high probability sequences.*)

 	- Mathematically,  `P(W5 | we've just started) = 2/3. ` So it makes sense that, despite picking randomly, `W5` has a good chance of being selected.
-We will apply the same logic in the ensuing steps.
+We apply the same logic in the ensuing steps.

 * Now, we randomly pick a word that occurrs AFTER `W5`.
 We can use `second` to see what words come after W5. `second[w5] = [W3, W6]`.
 Let's say we pick `W3`.